 We live near the beach and parks, and the days are getting longer, so an evening stomp outside can happen, even if the streetlights are coming on by the time we're heading home.

 The older kids are starting to realise that we don't just sit on our bums all day while they are at school.

 I really, really appreciate my partner.
 He's running the whole operation like a hero.

 I have freelanced for years, so working from home is not new to me, and I'm really happy that the world is realising it's possible and realising the challenges involved.
 I remember being on crutches and trying to convince people to have a Skype meeting which they decided was completely impossible.
 I had to go to the meeting in person via bus and walking and an elevator, lugging a laptop.
 I think that many people with disabilities must be rejoicing that the flexibility and option of working from anywhere is becoming widespread.
 Hopefully this won't mean that buildings become less disability-friendly though!

 I’m originally from Trinidad and my siblings live in Canada, and I was saying to a friend the other day how much I'm looking forward to being able to fly to see my family, and she gave me a good talking to – she said to stop living in hope, and start making plans for good things to look forward to that don't involve 'when we are allowed to travel'.
 She's right!
-We need to find joy in the here and now!”Back to blog Become a member
+We need to find joy in the here and now!”Back to all news Become a member